 We are not under law, but grace.
 This means we do not need the law to teach us how to live.

 But without the firm rule of the law, how will we please the Lord?
 How will the Holy Spirit set us on the straight and narrow?
 Or to use a recent example I read on Charisma News, how will we know it’s a bad idea to steal from Walmart?

 How does the Spirit of grace convict us?

-A law-conscious preacher will define conviction (elegcho in John 16:8) as fault-finding and rebuke.
+A law-conscious preacher defines conviction as fault-finding and rebuke.
 But an interpretation of conviction which is more consistent with the Holy Spirit’s gracious character is expose, or bring into the light.
-(More here.)

 How does the Holy Spirit convict us?
-He does it by turning on the lights, not to shame you (Jesus carried your shame), but to show you the way to life.
-Ian Thomas describes it like this:
+By turning on the lights.
+He does this not to shame you (Jesus carried your shame), but to show you the way to life.
+Ian Thomas described it like this:

 The Holy Spirit is like a man with a lamp entering a dark and dirty room, and what you have learned to live with in the dark becomes repugnant in the light.